IBM/ibm-platform-api-operator/README.md

 # IBM Platform API Operator

-Operator used to manager IBM Platform API service, a REST service for viewing information about your cluster, manage your cluster, install Helm charts, download CLI tools, and much more.
+Operator used to manage IBM Platform API service.
+The Platform API provides a REST service for viewing information about your cluster, manage your cluster, install Helm charts, download CLI tools, and much more.

 ## Supported platforms